zishone/mongover/README.md

       -m or --migrateForce      specifies if mongover should migrate the database even if the specified version is lower or the same.

       -i or --info              specifies the collection name of the database information.
 Defaults to '_info'.

+      --socketTimeoutMS         specifies how long a send or receive on a socket can take before timing out in milliseconds.
+Defaults to '3600000'.

 * **help**: outputs Mongover usage.